recursivelymanan/recursivelymanan/README.md

-Current undergraduate student at UC San Diego pursuing a Bachelors of Science in Bioinformatics with a minor in Computer Science.
-Also currently working as an undergraduate researcher at Wahlin Lab, where I use Python and R to create pipelines for data analysis!
+Current graduate student at UC San Diego putting the finishing touches on my thesis, focused on multi-omic analysis of induced retinal neurons!
+Doing research at the Wahlin Lab, where I use pipettes to prep samples for sequencing, and Python to analyze them (and R and commandline when needed).